Dox-Box/Juno3DEngine/README.md

 **Troubleshooting**

-  If you encounter an error when attempting to run, saying that 'error: GLSL 4.0 is not supported.' then the first thing you should do      is check to make sure you have the correct drivers installed.
-This is a more common issue on Linux based systems, so check if your graphics card manufacturer has a download available for your specific Linux distro.
+  If you encounter an error when attempting to run, saying that 'error: GLSL 4.0 is not supported.' then check that you have up to date graphics drivers installed.
+This is a more common issue on Linux based systems.

+  If a white box appears on screen, or if you get a black screen on start, this is likely an GLSL (OpenGL shader) crash, and could also be due to bad drivers.